-On the 24th May 2018, Doing Dementia Differently returned for a third year.
-The evening was held in Stockport Town Hall and the Intergenerational Choir was joined by the Together in Song Gospel Choir and members of the Dementia Diary Project telling their stories.
-A mix of poetry, film and exhibitions made for a very successful evening.
+24th May 2018.Over 300 people packed into Stockport Town Hall for our annual Doing Dementia Differently event.This year our intergenerational choir was joined by the Together in Song gospel choir, and members of the Dementia Diaries project told us some of their stories.
+A mix of poetry, film and the cheerleaders from Stockport School all made for a very successful evening.

-In January 2018 Jo Bennett, one of the EDUCATORS, attended the Europen Foundation Initiative on Dementia (EFID) meeting in Sofia, Bulgaria.
+In January 2018 EDUCATE's Jo Bennett and Claire White attended the European Foundation's Initiative on Dementia workshop in Sofia, Bulgaria.

-EFID’s mission is to improve the lives of people with dementia by enabling a dementia-friendly and inclusive environments in communities across Europe and during the two day meeting in Sofia, Jo took part in workshops and networked with people from other initiatives around Europe.
+EFID’s mission is to improve the lives of people with dementia by enabling a dementia-friendly environment in communities across Europe.

 See more photographs from her visit: Jo in Bulgaria

-Back for the third year running EDUCATE took over Stockport Plaza to celebrate the achievements of people living with dementia.
+For the third year running, EDUCATE took over Stockport's historic Plaza variety theatre to celebrate the achievements of people living with dementia.